codr/tetris/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Deploy

+Run `ng deploy` to deploy to gh-pages at https://codr.github.io/tetris.

 ## Further help